pvhimanth/Zomato-Landing-Page-Clone/README.md

-# This is my Zomato cLOne Page
+# This is my Zomato clone Page